AbdulAhad-2005/html-fund-me/README.md

 ### Fund Transaction

-1. Ensure the deployed contract address is added in `constants.js`
+1. Ensure the deployed contract address is set in `frontend/constants.js`
 2. Click **Connect Wallet**
 3. Enter an amount and click **Fund**